Bob Peck, Mountainwater FilmsSuggested Itineraries

 Lake Rodhiss, Valdese, and Granite Falls – an outdoor day with a musical ending

 Just a short drive northwest of Hickory, you can enjoy a hike or mountain bike along the trails of the lakeside park on Lake Rodhiss.
-There are five public boat ramps, one marina and one fishing access, as well as great places for a picnic.
+There are five public boat ramps, one marina, and one fishing access, as well as great places for a picnic.

 Add a bit of history to your day with a visit to Valdese and the Waldensian Heritage Museum, then stop into Fort Defiance, the 1792 home of Revolutionary War General William Lenoir.

 Finally, finish your day with dinner and dancing at Sims Country BBQ.
-It’s a toss-up whether the BBQ or bluegrass is better at this off-the-beaten path destination which is part stage, part restaurant, and part dance hall.
+It’s a toss-up whether the BBQ or bluegrass is better at this off-the-beaten-path destination, which is part stage, part restaurant, and part dance hall.
 The venue is open on Friday and Saturday nights, and people come from miles around for great food and fun.
 A little hard to find, but worth it.

 Mount Airy